-Police: Suspect detained after stabbing at London mosque
+Police: Stabbing at London mosque not terror-related

-LONDON (AP) - Police in London said a man was stabbed during afternoon prayers at one of the city’s biggest mosques Thursday and officers detained another man on suspicion of attempted murder.
+LONDON (AP) - A man was stabbed during afternoon prayers at one of London’s biggest mosques Thursday, and police officers detained another man on suspicion of attempted murder.

+The city’s Metropolitan Police force said detectives investigating the stabbing do not think it was terror-related.
+Police did not speculate on a possible motive.

-The Metropolitan Police force said officers called to the London Central Mosque found a man in his 70s with stab wounds.
-Paramedics treated the man before he was taken to a hospital, where his injuries were determined as not life-threatening, the force said.
+Officers called to the London Central Mosque found a man in his 70s with stab wounds.
+Paramedics treated the man and took him a hospital, where his injuries were judged as not life-threatening, the force said.

 Police said another man was arrested at the mosque, located near Regent’s Park in central London, on suspicion of attempted murder.
+They said the suspect is a 29-year-old who is believed to have been attending prayers at the mosque.

-On Twitter, mosque-goers posted images of police holding a man in a red-hooded top down on the mosque floor.
-A small knife could be seen under a chair.
+Witnesses said the wounded man was the mosque’s muezzin, the person who calls Muslims to prayers.
+Mosque-goers posted images on Twitter of police holding a man in a red-hooded top down on the floor.
+The images showed a small knife under a chair.

-Witnesses said the injured man was the mosque’s muezzin, the person who calls Muslims to prayers.
+One witness, Abi Watik said the detained individual had attended the mosque for several months.
+He said the suspect stabbed the victim in the shoulder just as afternoon prayers began.

+“He was praying behind him and then he stabbed him,” Watik said.

 British Muslims have been the target of past attacks by far-right extremists.
 In June 2018, an attacker drove a van into a crowd of people leaving evening prayers in London.
 One man died and a dozen people were injured.